HectorPulido/HectorPulido/blockchain.md

-# Hello, Hector Pulido is Here! 👋
+# Hector Pulido's Blockchain projects! 👋

 `Third Clarke law; Any sufficiently advanced technology is indistinguishable from magic.`<br><em> I'm just a simple **Mechatronic engineer**, **backend developer**, **#MachineLearning** and **#Gamedev** lover, I have delusion of **youtuber** and now **streamer**, There is no challenge big enough not to try, My code will change the **world** some day.</em>